codeangler/vpc-endpoints-lab/verify-interface.md

 ![verify-interface-nav](./images/us-east-1/verify-interface-nav.png)

 ## Verify the Interface Endpoint Configuration

 **Cloud9 to SQSQueue**

 Verify that Cloud9 **CANNOT** successfully write into the SQS Queue via the VPC Interface Endpoint due to the Security Group restrictions configured in [Section 2: Build-Interface Endpoint, Part 2 Interface Endpoint - Security Groups ](https://github.com/harrisn6/vpc-endpoints-lab/blob/master/build-interface.md#part-2-interface-endpoint---security-groups).

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "SQSQueueURL" and "RestrictedS3Bucket" output.
-Also note the region where your lab is running.
+Also note the AWS Region where your lab is running (e.g. us-east-1).
 You will substitute these values into the commands below.

 **Ensure that your session is connected to the Cloud9 instance.
 You will execute step 2 from the Cloud9 EC2 instance bash prompt:**